hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 _=predict(model,images_t_list,targets_t_list)
 ```

-In the next part of our blog, we scale our model training using distributed training within HPE Machine Learning Development Environment & System.
+In the next part of this blog post, I will show you how to scale your model training using using distributed training within HPE Machine Learning Development Environment & System.

 # Part 4: Training on HPE Machine Learning Development & System

 [HPE Machine Learning Development Environment](https://www.hpe.com/us/en/solutions/artificial-intelligence/machine-learning-development-environment.html) is a training platform software that reduces complexity for ML researchers and helps research teams collaborate.
-HPE combines this incredibly powerful training platform with best-of-breed hardware and interconnect in [HPE Machine Learning Development System](https://www.hpe.com/us/en/hpe-machine-learning-development-system.html), an AI turnkey solution that we'll be using for the duration of the tutorial.
+HPE combines this incredibly powerful training platform with best-of-breed hardware and interconnect in [HPE Machine Learning Development System](https://www.hpe.com/us/en/hpe-machine-learning-development-system.html), an AI turnkey solution that will be used for the duration of the tutorial.

-This notebook walks you the commands to run the same training as Step 3, but using the HPE Machine Learning Development Environment together with the PyTorchTrial API.
+This notebook walks you through the commands to run the same training you did in stepin Step 3, but using the HPE Machine Learning Development Environment together with the PyTorchTrial API.
 All the code is configured to run out of the box.
 The main change is defining a `class ObjectDetectionTrial(PyTorchTrial)` to incorporate the model, optimizer, dataset, and other training loop essentials.
-You can view implementation details looking at `determined_files/model_def.py`
+You can view implementation details by looking at `determined_files/model_def.py`

-We will show you how to:
+Here, I will show you how to:

 * Run a distributed training experiment
 * Run a distributed hyperparameter search